microsoft/ML-For-Beginners/4-Classification/3-Classifiers-2/README.md

-# Cuisine Classifiers 2
+# Cuisine classifiers 2

-In this second Classification lesson, you will explore more ways to classify numeric data, and the ramifications for choosing one over the other.
+In this second classification lesson, you will explore more ways to classify numeric data.
+You will also learn about the ramifications for choosing one over the other.
 ## [Pre-lecture quiz](https://jolly-sea-0a877260f.azurestaticapps.net/quiz/23/)

 ### Prerequisite

-We assume that you have completed the previous lessons and have a cleaned dataset in your `data` folder called `cleaned_cuisine.csv` in the root of this 4-lesson folder.
+We assume that you have completed the previous lessons and have a cleaned dataset in your `data` folder called _cleaned_cuisine.csv_ in the root of this 4-lesson folder.
 ### Preparation

-We have loaded your `notebook.ipynb` file with the cleaned dataset and have divided it into X and y dataframes, ready for the model building process.
+We have loaded your _notebook.ipynb_ file with the cleaned dataset and have divided it into X and y dataframes, ready for the model building process.

-## A Classification Map
+## A classification map

 Previously, you learned about the various options you have when classifying data using Microsoft's cheat sheet.
 Scikit-learn offers a similar, but more granular cheat sheet that can further help narrow down your estimators (another term for classifiers):